 Note: Always make sure the Num Lock key is OFF on your keyboard when you play CRAWL.

-1. Twenty six different species types to choose from.
-Quite a variety, and a few never seen in a computer game before.
-This is one of the many great features of CRAWL.Each species feels different and operates uniquely in play.
-For example, if you choose to play a Ghoul, be prepared to replenish your hit points the ghoulish way, by eating the fresh corpses of your recent victims!
+1. First off, there are twenty six player character races to choose from including many rarely found in commercial computer games.
+This is one of the many great features of CRAWL.Each species feels different to play and operates uniquely.
+For example, if you choose to play a Ghoul, be prepared to replenish your hit points the ghoulish way, by devouring the fresh corpses of your recent victims.
 Blech!
-This time, for demonstration purposes, I am going to choose the versatile everyman: a human adventurer.
-As tempting as it is to choose a High Elf or Draconian avatar, I think I'll go the "easy" route.
-(There is no easy route in CRAWL.)
-Note: You can let the game choose for you if you're the indecisive type. |
+This time in, I'll pick the versatile everyman: a human adventurer.
+As tempting as it is to choose a high elf, naga or draconian avatar, I think I'll go the "easy" route.
+(Reality check: There is no easy route to winning CRAWL, but a fighter character has less to be concerned with than other characters at the outset.)
+Note: You can let the game choose for you if you're feeling indecisive. |

-2. CRAWL adds to the variety of character choices by offering a fine selection of professions.
-Twenty eight, for example, if your character is human.Each profession has its own "house rules", with differing abilities and starting equipment.
-Your character's three randomly generated primary character "stats", Strength, Intelligence and Dexterity, will be modified according to your choices so far.
-I'll choose one of the best novice difficulty professions: the fighter. |
+2. CRAWL adds to the variety of character choices by offering twenty eight different professions to choose from for a human character.Different races are offered specific professions and each has its own "house rules" with differing abilities and starting equipment.
+Your character's three randomly generated primary characteristic numbers --Strength, Intelligence and Dexterity-- will have been modified according to your choices so far.
+For example, a mountain dwarf character will usually begin the game with a higher strength stat than a human one will possess.
+As I mentioned, I'll choose one of the low maintenance professions: the Fighter! |

 Note: Use the number pad for movement.

 3. The adventure begins.
 A fighter arrives, complete with armor, shield, trusty mace and pedigree.
-His stats make him out to be somewhat of a brick, so I've named him Tor.Tor is represented on the top down dungeon map view by this symbol: @ Tor is quite hale and hearty with his fifteen hit points (HP) and sixteen strength (Str).
+His stats make him out to be somewhat of a brute so I've named him Tor.Tor is represented on the top down dungeon map view by this time-honored symbol: @ Tor is classic fighter material with his fifteen hit points (HP) and sixteen strength (Str).
 A ripping good start.
-Let's head north, up that short corridor, and see what we find. |
+So let's head north, up that short corridor, and see what we find. |

 4. Tor has found a reclusive goblin (g) who has become alerted due to a squeaky door.There are some things to examine here but first things first.
 The goblin will probably try to attack Tor.
-Tor should try to beat him to the punch.
-Attacking: If you can't use a missile weapon or spell, get in close and "bump" the goblin.
-This will automatically invoke an attack against your foe with your readied (held) melee weapon.
-Try not to become outnumbered during combat.
+Tor should try to get the first lick in.
+Attacking: If your character can't use a missile weapon or spell, get it in close and "bump" the adversary (goblin).
+This will automatically invoke an attack against the enemy with your character's readied (held) melee weapon.
+Try not to allow your character to become outnumbered or surrounded.
 Some adversaries are best dealt with from a distance.
-Other foes will require you engage in melee.
+Other foes will require a melee engagement --try to take them on one at a time.
+Be observant and patient.
 Use common sense and many strategies will occur to you.
-After the combat is over objects and armor carried by your adversary may become available to you.
-Consider it a reward for your character's brave actions. |
+After the combat is over objects and armor carried by the adversary may become available (loot drops!), a well-earned reward for your character's brave and dangerous actions. |

-5. The goblin fight, fortunately for Tor, was resolved in his favor.
-Don't get too cocky with your charcter however.
-Your avatar can easily die even in the upper halls of CRAWL's dangerous labyrinth.Stay alert and explore carefully.
+5. Meanwhile, the goblin fight was resolved in Tor's favor!
+But don't get cocky (sloppy) with your character.
+Make a rash move and your avatar can easily die --even within the upper halls of CRAWL's tangled labyrinth.Stay alert and explore carefully.
 As you snoop around, try to examine everything you see with the x (area within your character's line of sight) and v (items in your character's possesion) commands.
-Meanwhile, Tor has inadvertently discovered a hidden secret door near a stairway (>) leading down to a lower level. a darker place where greater challenges (and better treasure) can be found.
+As luck would have it, Tor has inadvertently discovered a hidden secret door near a stairway (>) leading down to a lower level --a deeper, darker place where greater challenges and better loot can be found.
 Is Tor destined to survive?
-We shall see...
-There are many ghosts here. |
+We shall see.
+Ghosts of previous adventurers may roam there... |

-6. While exploring further, Tor happens to stumble upon an unguarded set of dragon armor.
+6. Another stroke of luck.
+While exploring, Tor happens to stumble upon an unguarded set of dragon armor.
 (Note the Commonwealth spelling: armour.)The symbol for armor looks like this: [ Tor is obviously blessed by the gods.
-Well...
+Perhaps he should "get religion" and follow one when he has the chance (all characters will be offered this opportunity fairly early in the game).
 CRAWL is a fully randomized computer role playing game.
 It is different every that time it is played.
-You never really know what will happen or what is around the next corner in CRAWL, a game where fate's pendulum can swing both ways just as well.
-Blessed beneficial items or cursed items with annoying or even harmful effects will be discovered.
-One is wise to be careful when wielding a new sword or wearing a pretty ring one has found.
-If possible, wait until your character manages to find a way to detect curses before attempting to wield or wear newly found items with unknown properties. |
+You never really know what will happen or what is around the next corner in CRAWL, a game where fate's pendulum can swing both ways just as well, whatever that means.
+Magical boons and blessed items, and cursed items with annoying or even harmful effects, will be discovered.
+One is wise to be experiment carefully when a new sword or pretty ring is found.
+If possible, wait until your character manages to find a way to detect curses before attempting to activate, wield or wear newly found items with unknown properties.
+Of course, item identification magic is available via scroll and spell as well. |

-7. Here is Tor's equipment list, so far.
+7. Here's Tor's equipment list so far.
 Note that every item is neatly categorized.
-Tor, like all worthy adventurers, is nothing if not organized.Tor's mace is still readied.
-Dragon armor has replaced the scale mail armor which is still being carried.
+Tor, like all worthy adventurers, is nothing if not organized to the "T".Tor's mace is still readied since he hasn't found anything better yet.
+The dragon armor has replaced the scale mail armor which he still carries.
 Tor has also found some unidentified arrows and something called a choko, which just might be edible.
-Use e and your character will try to eat something. |
+Use e and your character will try to eat something from the inventory.
+Hopefully something yummy like dungeon pizza! |

-8. While exploring further.
-Tor discovered a stairway to level two!Level two is still part of the "main dungeon" but it is one layer deeper and a bit more dangerous.
-Tor felt ready so he descended.
-Previously, Tor had gained one experience level (for defeating various adversaries) and was granted a new "professional title" and rewarded with seven additional permanent hit points, for a new total of twenty two.
-Your adventurer's statistics and abilities will change and improve over time by gaining "experience levels" like this.
-Tor's new dragon armor raises his armor class to nine, a fair amount of protection (but not the best), because it is of a higher quality than his original scale mail armor.
+8. While cautiously exploring further, Tor has discovered a stairway to level two.Level two is still part of the "main dungeon" but it is one level (one layer) deeper.
+Tor feels good and ready for it so he decides to descend.
+Previously, Tor had gained one experience level (for defeating various adversaries) and was granted a new professional title (shield-bearer) and rewarded with seven additional permanent hit points, for a new total of twenty two.
+Your adventurer's statistics and abilities will change and improve over time by gaining experience and levels of power in this manner.
+Tor's new dragon armor raised his armor class to nine, a fair amount of protection (while still not the best, it's tougher than the scale mail).
 The primary way in which your character becomes more resistant to physical damage is by obtaining better armor.
 Note: AC, or armor class, is a number which reflects the amount of protection your character has or is wearing.
 The number in parentheses is your shield rating which affords additional protection.
-In either case the higher the number the better. |
+In either case the higher the number, the better the chance to defend. |

-9. Tor tried to cast a spell from a scroll he found and inadvertently enchanted his trusty, rusty mace!Note the plus one enchantment.
-The first number represents a bonus to the weapon's attack chance and the second, its damage amount.
-Perhaps Tor is destined for greater things, and deeper levels, after all... |
+9. In this area, Tor tried to cast a spell from a scroll and accidentally enchanted his mace.
+Note the "+1".
+The first number represents a bonus to the weapon's attack chance and the second number affects its damage amount.This was actually another good break for Tor.
+He might have inadvertantly turned himself into a demonic mutant.
+Can happen.
+Well, perhaps Tor is destined for greater things, and deeper levels, after all... |

-10. The point where everything goes wrong can be fatal in CRAWL.Here you can see that Tor became confused (I hit the wrong keys) and threw his +1/+0 mace at the menacing hobgoblin.
-Bad move.
+10. The point where everything goes awry can be fatal in CRAWL.Here you can see that Tor became confused (I hit the wrong keys) and threw his +1/+0 mace at the roving hobgoblin.
+I say roleplay it.
+Tor panicked!
 Two choices at least.
-Tor can sidestep the creature, take a few hits and retrieve his weapon, or stand there like a ninny and toss darts.
-Tor was stupid.
-He chose fancy footwork.
+Tor can sidestep the creature, take a few hits and retrieve his weapon, or stand there like a ninny and toss darts (quick fire: press f).
+Well, Tor is a tad reckless and he likes to show off, so he chose the fancy footwork.
+Gentle players place your bets.
 Let's see what happened. |

 11. Amazingly, Tor is unharmed!
-What a dazzling display of daring-do on the part of our hero!Was it fate, luck or the dragon armor? (the dragon armor) The hobgoblin must be totally confounded, poor fellow. |
+What a dazzling display of daring do (stupidity) on the part of our hefty hero!Was it fate, luck or the dragon armor?
+Luck, I'd say, but the armor didn't hurt. |

-12. In the midst of the battle, a big bloodthirsty bat (b) flies in and joins the fray.Tor and the hobgoblin are hitting each other with club and mace, and doing damage, but the hobgoblin is actually hurt, and its attacks seem weak.
+12. Yet, in the midst of the battle, a blood- thirsty bat (b) flies in and joins the fray.
+They like to "nip and sip".Tor and the big hobgoblin are hitting each other, but the hobgoblin is actually hurt and its attacks seem weak.
 Still, the outcome is uncertain while Tor is surrounded, and as we fade to black, Tor's post-combat equipment list casts many implications... |

-13. Tor's inventory contains some new items: Elven boots, a runed short sword and an oily brown potion.
-When one's character is doing well, it is often a good time to...(shift + S) Save and exit.
+13. Tor's inventory contains some new items: Elven boots, a runed short sword and an oily brown potion, each curious and unidentified.When one's character is doing well, it is often a good time to... (shift + S) Save and exit.
 You can always download CRAWL here.

 Happy Crawling! |